Instagram Tips & Strategies

 • Pitch Local News: If you're launching a business, hosting a charity event, or have a unique story, reach out to local TV news, newspapers, and radio stations.
 Local coverage from established outlets is highly credible.

-• Guest Post on Authoritative Sites: Offer to write expert content for well-respected blogs or online magazines in your niche.
+• Guest Post on Expert Sites: Offer to write expert content for well-respected blogs or online magazines in your niche.
 A featured article with your byline on a major industry site is a huge plus.

 • Collaborate and Get Quoted: Network with well-known creators or journalists in your space.
 Often, contributing to an interview or being quoted as an expert in a larger feature is easier than getting a whole article about yourself.